-Doctors have to be familiar with a huge variety of rapidly changing health topics, so not all doctors might know about PrEP as a biomedical HIV prevention option just yet.
+Doctors have to learn about a lot of rapidly changing health topics, so not all doctors might know about PrEP for preventing HIV just yet.

-Australia has national clinical guidelines and other education resources to help doctors know how to prescribe PrEP and manage your health while using it.
+Australia has national clinical guidelines and other education resources to help doctors understand how to prescribe PrEP and manage your health while you use it.

-The guidelines support anybody at risk of acquiring HIV to access PrEP if they want it, as long as there are no medical reasons for PrEP to not be recommended.
+The guidelines ensure anybody at risk of HIV can get PrEP as long as there are no medical reasons that make PrEP an unsuitable choice.

-Opting in to use PrEP involves seeing a doctor or sexual health nurse once every three months for comprehensive sexual health tests.
+Using PrEP involves seeing a doctor or sexual health nurse practitioner once every three months for comprehensive sexual health tests.

 Find a doctor

-Visit a doctor or sexual health centre to access PrEP.
+Visit a doctor or sexual health centre to start PrEP.
 Some doctors may offer bulk billing.
-Others may charge standard appointment fees with Medicare rebates available.
+Others may charge standard appointment fees with Medicare rebate.

-To locate a doctor or sexual health nurse practitioner known to prescribe PrEP, use the interactive map in the Find PrEP section.
+To locate a doctor or sexual health nurse practitioner known to prescribe PrEP, use our interactive map in the Find PrEP section.

-It's recommended to call in advance to check that PrEP is available from the healthcare professional you're seeing and to request an appointment of appropriate duration.
+It's best to call in advance to check that PrEP is available from the healthcare professional you're seeing and to request an appointment of appropriate duration.

-If you don't have access to Medicare, PrEP is still available to you.
-However, you may have to pay to see a doctor as well as having necessary pathology tests.
+If you don't have Medicare, PrEP is still available to you.
+However, you may have to pay to see a doctor as well as for pathology tests.

-Some sexual health centres may provide free services to people without access to Medicare.
-It's recommended to contact your doctor or sexual health centre in advance to understand fees.
+Some sexual health centres provide free services to people without Medicare.
+Contact your doctor or sexual health centre in advance to understand fees.

 You may be able to claim some or all of your appointment and pathology costs through your private health insurance policy.
 Check the details of your policy with your insurance provider.

-There are several options for purchasing PrEP.
+There are several options for buying PrEP.
 A valid prescription is always required.

-f you have access to Medicare, buying PrEP in any Australian pharmacy will cost you no more than $41.00 for one months' supply, or $6.60 with a concession.
+Since April 1, 2018, PrEP is a federal government subsidised medicine on the Pharmaceutical Benefits Scheme (PBS) in all states and territories across Australia.
+This means if you have Medicare, buying PrEP in any Australian pharmacy will cost no more than $41.00 for one months' supply, or $6.60 with a concession.

-For anyone with access to Medicare, a three for the price of one offer for PrEP is also available by mail order from a group of Australian pharmacies.
+For anyone with Medicare, a three for the price of one offer for PrEP is also available by mail order from a group of Australian pharmacies.

-Whether you do or don’t have access to Medicare, prices start from around $20 per month when buying online for personal importation.
+Whether you do or don’t have Medicare, prices start from around $20 per month when buying online for personal importation.

-If you can’t afford PrEP for any reason, financial assistance to get free PrEP may be available through community schemes.
+If you can’t afford PrEP for any reason, free PrEP is available through assistance schemes.